Rokiis1/roadmap/types_of_testing/dynamic_functional_testing_techniques.md

   <summary>Overview:</summary>

 - **Partitioning:** Dividing input data into different **Equivalence Classes**.
 Each equivalence class represents a set of input values that are treated the same by the software, meaning that one test case can be used to test the entire class.
+- **Equivalence Classes:** Each class represents a set of inputs that are expected to be treated the same by the system.
 - **Representative Values:** Selecting representative values from each partition for testing.
 - **Reduction of Test Cases:** Minimize the number of test cases by selecting representative values from each equivalence partition, ensuring comprehensive coverage with fewer tests.
 This approach eliminates the need for detailed step-by-step scenarios, as each equivalence class effectively acts as a scenario.
 Additionally, it removes the necessity for detailed steps to reproduce.
+- **Objective:** The objective is to achieve 100% equivalence partition coverage by testing each input condition at least once.
+- **Application:** This technique is applied when detailed requirements are available.
+If detailed requirements are not available, experience-based test techniques may be used instead.
+- **Multiple Inputs:** When dealing with multiple inputs, we need to combine them in a way that ensures all conditions are covered with the minimum number of test cases.
 - **In some scenarios:** Traditional test case tables might still be necessary, especially when preparing for automation testing that involves navigating through multiple pages or completing specific actions.
 While Equivalence Partitioning can handle input-based scenarios efficiently, when automating workflows that require multiple steps, such as navigating through pages, clicking buttons, or following a sequence of actions, detailed steps to reproduce are necessary.

 </details>